withastro/astro/docs/src/pages/reference/cli-reference.md

 This command is meant for local testing only, and is not designed to be run in production.
 For help with production hosting, check out our guide on [Deploying an Astro Website](/guides/deploy).

+### `astro check`

+Runs diagnostics (such as type-checking) against your project and reports errors to the console.
+If any errors are found the process will exit with a code of __1__.

+This command is intended to be used in CI workflows.

 ## Global Flags

 ### `--config path`